At least 63 dead in South Africa building inferno – KION546

 The number of people injured stands at 43, said spokesperson Robert Mulaudzi.

-Emergency services and firefighters are working to put out the blaze, public broadcaster SABC reported.
+The fire has now been extinguished, rescue officials said, and emergency services are conducting recovery operations.

-Videos from the scene show huge orange flames engulfing the lower floor of a building, and scores of people who appear to have fled outside.
+Videos taken moments after the fire broke out show huge orange flames engulfing the lower floor of a building and scores of people standing outside.

-In a series of tweets shared on X, formerly known as Twitter, emergency services spokesperson Robert Mulaudzi said multiple people were being treated and some had been transported to health care facilities.

-The cause of the fire is not yet known, according to SABC.
+The blaze took place in a “hijacked” building in central Johannesburg, Robert Mulaudzi, a spokesperson for the city’s emergency services, told South African radio show First Take SA on SAfm.

+Mulaudzi told the radio show the building has “hundreds” of informal settlements insides.

+Photos taken on Thursday morning showed onlookers crowding around burnt out and cordoned off areas, broken glass windows, and clothes strewn around the building.

-Johannesburg’s emergency services said the fire was reported at around 1:30 a.m. local time Thursday.
+Johannesburg’s emergency services confirmed that the fire had been reported at around 1:30 a.m. local time Thursday.

 “At this stage the cause of the fire incident is still a subject of investigations,” the statement read.
 “Officials from City of Johannesburg Disaster Management have been activated to start facilitating relief for affected families,” it added.